 Rocketeers earn $25,000 and GUINNESS WORLD RECORDS title

-MINNEAPOLIS / ST. PAUL (11/09/2017)— A triumphant team of student rocketeers from the University of Minnesota have blasted their way into history by winning the Bayer-Big Ten Alka-Rocket Challenge and capturing a place in the annals of GUINNESS WORLD RECORDS.
+MINNEAPOLIS / ST. PAUL (11/09/2017)— A triumphant team of student rocketeers from the University of Minnesota has blasted its way into history by winning the Bayer-Big Ten Alka-Rocket Challenge and capturing a place in the annals of GUINNESS WORLD RECORDS.

 In addition to a GUINNESS WORLD RECORDS title, the winners take home a cash prize of $25,000.
 On Dec.
 2, the rocketeers will be recognized on the field of Lucas Oil Stadium in Indianapolis during the Big Ten Championship Game.

-“This competition gives us a chance to show off our engineering skills on the national stage,” University of Minnesota Rocket Team lead Kevin Schrader said.
+“This competition gives us a chance to show off our engineering skills on the national stage,” said Kevin Schrader, an aerospace engineering student who served as leader of the Alka-Rocket team.
 “This gave us a chance to get into a good competition, compete against other schools in the Big Ten, and represent our school.”
+Schrader is also a recipient of the Frank Louk Scholarship and Wesley and Sonja Swanson Scholarship.

 “The Challenge has been a blast to be a part of,” said Dr. Mae Jemison, former astronaut, engineer and science education leader.
 “My fellow judges and I were very impressed with the modeling, testing and ingenuity the college finalists teams demonstrated in the design and launching of their Alka-Rockets.
 We will certainly be looking to them to build the next advances in science and engineering in the years to come.”